 No communication between players is permitted during toss-up questions.
 Players are encouraged to collaborate to answer bonus questions.

-Questions will occur in Multiple Choice and Short Answer format.
+Bonuses will occur in Multiple Choice and Short Answer format.
 The question format will be specified by the moderator before the question is read.
+Basic mathematical computations may appear in bonuses, but not toss-ups.

 Matches will consist of 15 pairs of toss-ups and bonuses (30 questions total)